-There is an indicator below each routing stirp on the TFT which shows the fader number and path label.
-This changes color to indicate whether the A (green) or $\ensuremath{\mathsf{B}}$ (yellow) path is selected on the fader.
-The currently assigned path is colored blue.
+There is an indicator below each routing strip on the TFT which shows the fader number and path label.
+This changes color to indicate whether the A (green) or B (yellow) path is selected on the fader.
+The currently assigned path is colored blue see Figure 1 for an example (Fader 4B).